Combinant®

 Object mentor for Sun Microsystems.
 First continental European at the XP Immersion, 1999.
 Selected by Kent Beck to bring XP to Europe.
 Founded XPLabs in 2000 — the first company fully dedicated to developing, teaching, and mentoring eXtreme Programming.
 Editor, second edition of Extreme Programming Explained.
 Creator of the Anti-IF Campaign.
 Creator of the Pomodoro® Technique.

-Created RRP and Combinant® Design in 2008.
+Started the work behind Combinant® in 2008.
 Full story coming soon.